lymburn/Budget-World/README.md

 # Budget-World

-Budget World is an income/expense tracking app to allow for simple budgetting.
+Budget World is an income/expense tracking app to allow for simple budgeting.
 This app was more complex as I included many more features such as charts, transactions tracking, recurring transactions, and savings.
 It provided me with a way to learn Core Data and work on a larger app with more views and data management.